 Utility Payments & Property Taxation

 Visit transit.saskatoon.ca for up-to-date schedule and safety information.
 Please use transit only if it is necessary for essential travel to aid in physical distancing measures.
-Up to and including June 7, riders must enter and exit buses using the rear doors, excluding those who require personal mobility devices, and payment of a fare is not required.
-Front door loading and fare collection will resume effective June 8 along with other measures detailed here.
+Front door loading and fare collection have now resumed along with other measures detailed here.